Clustered independence and bounded treewidth: The case of -clustered and -clustered sets

 \item $w$ has another undecided child $u$ different from $v$.

-We have that $u$ is a lowest undecided vertex in $T$, i.e., $u$ has no undecided children.
-By \invref{inv:inner-vertex} $w$ has $t_w \geq s_w \geq 0$ tokens.
+We have that $u$ is also a lowest undecided vertex in $T$, since $v$ and $u$ have the same parent $w$ and $v$ is a lowest undecided vertex.
+In particular, $u$ has no undecided children and we care about \ref{inv:leaf-vertex} at $u$.
+By \ref{inv:inner-vertex} $w$ has $t_w \geq s_w \geq 0$ tokens.
 We take one token from $u$ and one from $v$ and use these $2$ tokens to discard $w$.
-This maintains \invref{inv:leaf-vertex} as $u$ and $v$ each lose one token but also one parent. \end{enumerate}
+This maintains \ref{inv:leaf-vertex} as $u$ and $v$ each lose one token but also one parent. \end{enumerate}

 For the remainder we may assume that $v$ is the only undecided child of $w$ and that $w$ has $t_w \leq 0$ tokens.
-By \invref{inv:inner-vertex} we have $t_w \geq s_w \geq 0$, i.e., $t_w = s_w = 0$ and $w$ has no children in $S$.
+By \ref{inv:inner-vertex} we have $t_w \geq s_w \geq 0$, i.e., $t_w = s_w = 0$ and $w$ has no children in $S$.
 Thus we are left with the following case.

 \begin{enumerate}[{Case} 1] \item $w$ has only $v$ as undecided child and no children in $S$.

 In this case we rely on induction.
 We perform a local modification on the $k$-tree model $(T,L)$, replacing $v$ and $w$ by a single new vertex $u$.
 To this end, let $P$ denote the set of all parents of $v$.
 Contract $v$ and $w$ into the immediate ancestor $z$ of $w$ in $T$.
 Add a new vertex $u$ as a leaf to $z$, make $P - \{w\}$ the parents of $u$ by giving $u$ the label of $v$, put $u$ into $S$ and put $1$ additional token on each vertex in $P - \{w\}$.
 This modification costs us $|P|-1 = p_v - 1$ tokens and provides us with $t_v+t_w$ tokens from $v$ and $w$, causing the total cost